Bankruptcy in the Time of COVID-19

 Of further concern is what happens to those who were already in the middle of a bankruptcy case when their livelihood was impacted by COVID-19.
 If you are currently making payments under a Chapter 13 bankruptcy plan, and you have been impacted directly or indirectly by COVID-19, you should contact your attorney right away.
 There are options available to give you some relief, including temporarily suspending your obligation to make Chapter 13 plan payments, converting your case to a Chapter 7, and under limited circumstances seeking an early discharge under hardship provisions.

-Call Scaringi Law at 717-657-7770 right away to schedule a free consultation if your finances have been affected directly or indirectly by the COVID-19 virus.
+Call Scaringi Law at 717-657-7770 right away to ask about a free consultation if your finances have been affected directly or indirectly by the COVID-19 virus.
 We can examine your specific situation and let you know what relief is available to you.